 Do you offer educational discount?

-As of now, we are not offering any educational discount.
+As of now, we are not offering any default educational discount.
 We’ve chosen to sell our licenses for a low price instead to accommodate most people and companies to afford a license anyway.
+But you are of course always welcome to contact us directly and state your case.

 Am I able to transfer my NNSuperResolution license to another machine?